Durant, Irving make Nets the talk of the town in New York

 They bottomed out at 20-62 in 2016-17, when Durant won NBA Finals MVP in his first season with Golden State after the Warriors beat Irving’s Cleveland Cavaliers for the title.

-Now they will try to win one together.
+Now those players will try to win one together.

+Irving, who grew up in New Jersey, said in a video posted Monday by his representation at Roc Nation Sports that he always wanted to play back home.
+Part of the video was shot with Irving on the Brooklyn Bridge.

+“I wouldn’t change anything about this journey, at all,” Irving said.
+“It’s brought me back here and that’s home, and home is where my family is.
+Home is where I want my legacy to continue.
+And, I’m happy to be in Brooklyn.”

+Roc Nation, which announced Sunday it is now representing Irving, said he had agreed to a four-year, maximum contract .

-They might have to wait a year, as Durant could miss next season while recovering from a ruptured Achilles tendon.
+He might have to wait a year to play with Durant, who could miss next season while recovering from a ruptured Achilles tendon.
 But with Irving taking controls of the offense and a promising young core around him, the Nets should be a playoff team, even while Durant recovers.

 The Nets got back to the playoffs last season after going 42-40, stamping themselves as a team on the rise.
 Brooklyn might be able to keep rising all the way to the top after Sunday’s moves.

-Even after winning titles in his first two seasons with the Warriors, there was seasonlong speculation that Durant might leave.
+Even after winning titles in his first two seasons with the Warriors, there was season-long speculation that Durant might leave.
 But much of that speculation had been focused on the Knicks, who had more than $70 million and the ability to sign two top free agents after trading Kristaps Porzingis during the season.

 Right city, but wrong team.